AdobeDocs/experience-platform.nl-NL/help/profile/api/merge-policies.md

 **Antwoord**

-Een succesvol verwijderingsverzoek retourneert HTTP Status 200 (OK) en een lege antwoordinstantie.
-Om de schrapping te bevestigen succesvol was, kunt u een verzoek van de GET uitvoeren om het fusiebeleid door zijn identiteitskaart te bekijken.
-Als het samenvoegbeleid is verwijderd, ontvangt u een HTTP Status 404 (Not Found)-fout.
+A successful delete request returns HTTP Status 200 (OK) and an empty response body.
+To confirm the deletion was successful, you can perform a GET request to view the merge policy by its ID.
+If the merge policy was deleted, you will receive an HTTP Status 404 (Not Found) error.

 ## Volgende stappen